Probe Scheduling for Efficient Detection of Silent Failures: Introduction

 Prompt detection of failures of network elements is a critical component of maintaining a reliable network.
 Silent failures, which are not announced by the failed elements, are particularly challenging and can only be discovered by active monitoring.

-Failure identification systems~\cite{KompellaYGS:Infocom2007,NguyenTTD:infocom09,ZhengCao:IEEEtComp2012,ZKVM:conext2012} typically work in two phases: First detecting presence of a fault and then localizing it.
+Failure identification systems~\cite{KompellaYGS:Infocom2007,NguyenTTD:infocom09,ZhengCao:IEEEtComp2012,ZKVM:conext2012} typically work in two phases: First detecting presence of a failure and then localizing it.
 The rational behind this design is that detection is an easier problem than localization and requires light weight mechanisms that have little impact on network performance.
-Once the presence of a fault is confirmed, more extensive tools which may consume more resources are deployed for localizing the fault.
+Once the presence of a failure is confirmed, more extensive tools which may consume more resources are deployed for localizing the failure.
 Moreover, in some cases, it is possible to bypass the problem, by rerouting through a different path, quicker than the time it takes to pinpoint or correct the troubled component.

 A lightweight failure detection mechanism, which relies on the existing infrastructure, uses probe packets or {\em probes} that are sent from certain hosts or between origin destination (OD) pairs along the existing routing infrastructure (see Figure~\ref{network:fig}).
 The elements we monitor can be physical links~\cite{KompellaYGS:Infocom2007}, combination of components and paths~\cite{NguyenTTD:infocom09}, or logical components of network elements like the forwarding rules in the switches of a software-defined network \cite{ZKVM:conext2012}.
 If one of the elements on the probe path fails, the probing packet will not reach the destination, and in this case the probe has detected a failure.
+Therefore, each probe (test) type can detect if at least one element in a subset of elements had failed.
+Moreover, since network paths can overlap, the subsets of elements associated with different tests may overlap.